asdf123101/HDPG1D/README.md

 	- order of polynomial basis functions
 	- initial number of elements
 	- stablization parameters $`\tau^+`$ and $`\tau^-`$
-* Configuration file: [config.json](hdpg1d/config/config.json) is the sample configuration file comes with the application, specifying the default parameters in the command line interface.
+* Configuration file: [config.json](hdpg1d/config/config.json) is the sample configuration file comes with the application, specifying default parameters in command line interface.
 To customize parameters including forcing term and boundary condtions, create `config.json` in the current working directory or in your home directory `~/`, copy the content of the sample configuration file, and change the value of each entry according to the specific problem.
-Running `PGsolve` in the currecnt working directory will read the new configuration file and use the values in the file as default parameters.
+Running `PGsolve` in the currecnt working directory will then use values in the file as default parameters.

 ## To-do
 * Support non-linear problems